3liz/lizmap-documentation/en/source/introduction.rst

 QGIS and QGIS Server
 ===============================================================

-* Qgis, a complete Desktop GIS software
+* QGIS, a complete Desktop GIS software

-  * Management of a wide range of data format for raster (GeoTIFF, ASC, NetCDF, etc) and vector (SHP, TAB, MIF/MID, GML, GeoJSON, etc)
+  * Management of a wide range of data format for raster (GeoTIFF, ASC, NetCDF, etc.) and vector (SHP, TAB, MIF/MID, GML, GeoJSON, etc)
-  * Management of key geographic database (PostgreSQL/PostGIS, Oracle, MSSQL, etc)
+  * Management of key geographic database (PostgreSQL/PostGIS, Oracle, MSSQL, etc.)
   * Management of raster and vector layers, symbology, printing, processing
   * Performance and functional richness of a desktop GIS Software